jaimegag/tas-zone/APILdapUserMgmt.md

 After this, the user is displayed in AppsManager with the guid for some time.
 - Confirmed this happens both when created from API calls or `cf create-user --origin ldap`

-Eventually, the CC DB gets the username from the UAA DB and displays that instead of the guid
+Eventually, it gets the username from the UAA DB and AppsManager displays that instead of the guid
 - When another role is added to a new user
 - Probably when the user logs in